arapulido/katacoda-scenarios/k8s-deep-dive-charly-scratchpad/09-logs-intro.md

 on auditing. <br/> <br/>

-*Attention: as static pods manifests are automatically reloaded, if you introduce a breaking in change in the apiserver manifest, it might break your Kubernetes environment.
+*Attention: as static pods manifests are automatically reloaded, if you introduce a breaking change in the apiserver manifest, it might break your Kubernetes environment.
 If `kubectl` commands are failing, try to fix the manifest, reach out if you are blocked.*
 </details>